Plan an Amazing 2-Day Trek to Machu Picchu

 Clear Skies and Views: The dry season provides clear skies and excellent visibility, allowing you to fully appreciate the stunning Andean landscapes and archaeological sites along the trail.

-Ideal Hiking Conditions: With less rain, the trail is generally drier and less slippery, making for safer and more comfortable hiking conditions.
+Ideal Hiking Conditions: With less rain, the trail is generally drier and less slippery, making for safer, more comfortable hiking.

 inca trail hike 3 days